griffithlab/civic-panel/docs/Build custom capture panel.rst

 	- `NimbleGen SeqCap <https://sequencing.roche.com/en/products-solutions/by-category/target-enrichment/hybridization/seqcap-ez-prime-choice-probes.html>`_

 We will demonstrate custom capture panel development using the `IDT Target Capture Probe Design & Ordering Tool <https://www.idtdna.com/site/order/ngs>`_.
 First, under "Input Format", select the "Coordinates (BED)" option.
 Next, select the "Upload File" option and click on the upload human genomic coordinates button.
-Upload the file that was prepared using the CIViC interface (IDT_INPUT_custom_CIViC_variants.txt).
+Upload the file that was prepared using the CIViC interface (INPUT_custom_CIViC_variants.txt).

 We also recommend looking at the Design Parameters to ensure proper capture design.
 Ensure that the following parameters are selected:
 	- Target species = "Human (Feb.
 2009 GRCh37/hg19)"